prototypefund/Digital_Bargeld-docs/anastasis.rst

   Upload a Truth-Object according to the policy the client created before (see RecoveryDocument_).
   If request has been seen before, the server should do nothing, and otherwise store the new object.
-  The body must begin with a nonce, an AES-GCM tag and continue with the ciphertext.
+  FIXME: The body must begin with the EncryptedKeyShare_ as binary block (see below).
 In addition, the name of the chosen key share method, the Base32-encoded ground truth and the MIME type of Truth must be included in the body.
   The Anastasis server cannot fully validate the format, but MAY impose